Chemin du Puy Articles

 At 736km in length, Le Chemin du Puy is one of the longest Camino routes and you would need 4-5 weeks to complete the full route.
 Our Chemin du Puy articles will help inspire you to walk this breathtaking route, which starts in Le Puy-en-Velay in France.
 Le Chemin du Puy joins the Camino Frances in Saint-Jean-Pied de Port on the French side of the Pyrenees.
 Along this route, you can immerse yourself in local French cuisine, speak a few words of French and enjoy the sleepy towns along the spectacular route.
 Important sites to see include the cathedrals and abbeys in Le Puy-en-Velay, Conques, Figeac, Cahors.

-6 Must-Sees on Le Chemin du Puy
+Aubrac on the Le Chemin du Puy

-6 Must-Sees on Le Chemin du Puy Read More »
+Aubrac on the Le Chemin du Puy Read More »

-VIDEO: Le Puy-en-Velay video
+VIDEO: Le Puy-en-Velay Video

-VIDEO: Le Puy-en-Velay video Read More »
+VIDEO: Le Puy-en-Velay Video Read More »

 Join Our Newsletter

-Plan your Camino
+Plan your CaminoPlan

 Scroll to Top